 The Department of Zoology is internationally renowned for its research in a variety of modern biological sciences including ecology, evolution, physiology, cell biology, and developmental biology.
 The department has many strong interdisciplinary connections between these different areas of research.

 Zoology has a solid computing infrastructure of computer labs, computer servers, loaner equipment, colour and poster printers, and three knowledgeable computing support staff.
 See our other departmental research and teaching facilities.

-UBC has a great library with full on-line access to almost all journals, as well as Web of Science, etc. The above all make it easier to do great work, such as these theses.
-I fyou are interested in the Department's these, please visit the Research section of our website.
+UBC has a great library with full on-line access to almost all journals, as well as Web of Science, etc. Access to this material facilitates the process of research.
+If you are interested in the Department's graduate theses, faculty and affiliated research centres, please visit the Research section of our website.

 The Department offers graduate degree programs at both Doctoral and Master’s level.